 Practically speaking, here’s what the industry’s preemptive compliance means: Three major cruise lines — Carnival, Royal Caribbean and Norwegian Cruise Line — have voluntarily published on their Web sites a list of major crimes allegedly committed aboard their ships.

 The reportable crimes include homicides, suspicious deaths, missing persons, kidnappings, assault with “serious” injury, theft of more than $10,000, rape and sexual assault.
-Previously, these crimes were reported to the Coast Guard, but thanks to a late revision in another bill, only cases that the FBI considered closed needed to be made public.
+Previously, the cruise industry reported these crimes to the Coast Guard, but a late revision in another bill changed it so that only cases that the FBI considered closed needed to be made public.
 That left passengers with the impression that their vessels were practically crime-free.

 On its Web site, Norwegian has reported just two alleged crimes on its ships for the first half of 2013: an assault on a passenger involving “serious” bodily injury and one sexual assault.
 For the past three months, a period when it carried 380,000 passengers, it claims to have a spotless record.

 The other cruise lines also reported very low crime rates.
 Carnival claimed just 10 alleged reportable crimes in the last quarter, and Royal Caribbean only six.